Domain-Driven Design with ROS-2

 A device groups a set of related sensors and actuators to provide a clear abstraction with single responsibility.
 An example would be a tractor unit with motors, movement sensors, actuators to avoid slipping on the path.

-A tractor manager coordinates multiple tractor units to implement more complex operations such a traveling a path with an expected speed.
+A tractor manager coordinates multiple tractor units to implement more complex operations such as a traveling a path with an expected speed.

 A tractor handler implements more complex functions such as executing a planned route and handling obstacles.